rdicosmo/updateswh/README.md

 ### Developer information

-The code base is meant to be identical between FireFox and Google Chrome.
+The code base is meant to be identical between FireFox, Google Chrome and Microsoft Edge.
-Due to the ongoing transition to manifest version 3, there is currently one difference: for FireFox a manifest.json version 2 is provided, but for Google Chrome one needs to create a package using the version 3 format provided in manifest-v3.json.
+Due to the ongoing transition to manifest version 3, there is currently one difference: for FireFox a manifest.json version 2 is provided, but for Google Chrome and Microsoft Edge one needs to create a package using the version 3 format provided in manifest-v3.json.
 The toplevel Makefile takes care of the appropriate reshuffling at package creation time.